cncf/kubernetes-community-days/content/events/2021-san-salvador/venue.md

 ## Event Location

-Kubernetes Community Days San Salvador will be held online
+Kubernetes Community Days San Salvador will be held online and more details for its broadcast will soon be provided.